Spatial populations with seed-banks in random environment: III. Convergence towards mono-type equilibrium: Single-particle dual in random environment

 Similarly, if (2) holds, then by \eqref{eqn:mu-equivalency}, $\Q(A^\prime\times\{0,1\})=\theta\,\bP(A^\prime) +(1-\theta)\mu(A^\prime)=1$.
 Thus, $\Q(A)\geq \Q(A^\prime\times\{0,1\})=1$ and so (1) is proved. \end{proof}

-Our next goal is to prove weak convergence of the environment process $W$ to the stationary law $\Q$ under the quenched law $\widehat{P}_{(0,\alpha)}^\fe$ for $\bP$-a.s.\ every realization of the environment $\fe\in\cE_\fK$.
+Our next goal is to prove weak convergence of the environment process $W$ to the stationary law $\Q$ under the quenched law $\widehat{P}_{(0,\alpha)}^\fe$ for $\bP$-almost every realization of the environment $\fe\in\cE_\fK$.
 In particular, we have the following result: \begin{theorem}{\bf [Weak convergence of auxiliary environment]} Suppose that conditions {\rm (1)--(2)} in Assumption~{\rm \ref{assumpt:clustering-env}} hold.
 Let $f_A\,:\cE_\fK\to\R$ and $f_D\,:\cE_\fK\to\R$ be two bounded $\Sigma$-measurable functions.
-Then, for $\bP$-a.s.\ every realization of $\fe\in\cE_\fK$ and any $\alpha\in\{0,1\}$,
+Then, for $\bP$-almost every realization of $\fe\in\cE_\fK$ and any $\alpha\in\{0,1\}$,

 where $h$ is the function $(\fe,\alpha)\mapsto \alpha f_A(\fe)+(1-\alpha)f_D(\fe)$, $W=(\fe_n,\alpha_n)_{n\in\N_0}$ is the auxiliary environment process with law $\widehat{P}_{(0,\alpha)}^\fe$ defined in Definition~{\rm\ref{defn:environment-chain}}, and $\Q$ is the stationary law of $W$ given in \eqref{eqn:defn-of-invariant-dist}. \end{theorem} The proof of Theorem~\ref{thm:weak-convergence-of-discrete-env} is a consequence of the proposition stated below.
 This proposition is an analogue of the ``fundamental theorem of Markov chains on countable state spaces'' because it addresses Markov chains on general state spaces.
 We believe that this result is already known in the literature (see e.g., \cite{Lin82} or \cite{Burkholder61,Iwanik86,Cohen14}) on ergodic theory on Markov chains, but we have been unable to find a reference with an explicit proof of the statement.
 For the sake of completeness, the proof is given in Appendix~\ref{sec-fundamental-theorem-of-MC}. \begin{proposition}{\bf [Fundamental theorem of MC]} Let $(\Omega,\Sigma,\Q)$ be a probability space, where the $\sigma$-field $\Sigma$ is countably generated.
 Let $W := (W_n)_{n\in\N_0}$ be a Markov chain on the state space $\Omega$, and assume that $\Q$ is a reversible and ergodic stationary distribution for $W$.
-If $-1$ is not an eigenvalue of the Markov kernel operator $\fR\,:L_\infty(\Omega,\Q)\to L_\infty(\Omega,\Q)$ associated to $W$, then for every bounded measurable function $f \in \mathcal{F}_b(\Omega)$ and $\Q$-a.s.\ every $w\in\Omega,$
+If $-1$ is not an eigenvalue of the Markov kernel operator $\fR\,:L_\infty(\Omega,\Q)\to L_\infty(\Omega,\Q)$ associated to $W$, then for every bounded measurable function $f \in \mathcal{F}_b(\Omega)$ and $\Q$-almost every $w\in\Omega,$